-There is no specific test to diagnose Parkinson’s and thus diagnosis is based solely on medical history, symptoms, and neurological examination.
+There is no specific test to diagnose Parkinson’s, and thus diagnosis is based solely on medical history, symptoms, and neurological examination.
 It may be difficult to diagnose Parkinson’s in its early stages, when symptoms are minimal.
-While an initial diagnosis may be made by any medical provider, confirmation is usually made by a trained neurologist.
-Two of the four main symptoms must be present over a period of time:
+While any medical provider may make an initial diagnosis, confirmation usually comes from a trained neurologist.
+Two of the four main motor symptoms must be present over some time:

 - Shaking or tremor